huimiu/tab-dashboard/README.md

 For details, please refer to the following steps.

-1. Copy a new JSX file from the `Task.tsx` file, and modify the file name and the class name.
+1. Copy a new JSX file from the `List.tsx` file, and modify the file name and the class name.

-2. Define a data model based on the business scenario, and replace the `TaskModel` in the your JSX file with the new data model just created.
+2. Define a data model based on the business scenario, and replace the `ListModel` in the your JSX file with the new data model just created.

-3. Modify the `getData()` method in the widget JSX file to get data the widget needs.
+3. Modify the `componentDidMount()` method in the widget JSX file to get data the widget needs.
 For example, you can call Graph API or something else.

 4. Modify the `render()` method in the widget JSX file to render the widget.